Tirrah Switzer, Product Marketing Manager, Community Brands

 Your members turn to your association for many reasons.
 From professional development, and certification to industry information and networking – the list goes on.
 But what makes them renew year after year?
 Last year, when Community Brands released its Member Engagement and Loyalty Study, Code of Ethics ranked as one of the top benefits that drive member retention.

 I’ve read, re-read and presented on these results dozens of times, and the results still surprise me.
 Out of all other valuable benefits, Code of Ethics, drives retention.
+Learn how YourMembership AMS can help you establish and publish content focusing on your code of ethics.

 Why didn’t these members care about the hard work you are putting into networking, online education and job opportunities?
 The truth of the matter is they do care about networking, online education and job opportunities.
 But what drives them to renew is a set of standards for their profession, especially, when it directly aligns with the core mission of your professional association.